guyer/2015-06-09-nih/day1-shell/tutorial.md

 full *path*.
 The directories on the computer are arranged into a hierarchy.
 The absolute path tells you where a directory is in that hierarchy.
 Navigate to the home directory.
-Now, enter the `pwd` command and you should see:
+Now, enter the `pwd` command and you should see something similar to this:

-    /home/swc/{{page.bootcamp_slub}}/day1-shell
+    /home/swc/2015-06-09-nih/day1-shell

-which is the full name of your home directory.
-This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+which is the full path of your current location.
+This tells you that you are in a directory called `day1-shell`, which sits inside a directory called `2015-06-09-nih` which sits inside `swc` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
+So, to
-So, to summarize: `swc` is a directory in `home` which is a directory in `/`.
+summarize: `swc` is a directory in `home` which is a directory in `/`. from now on, we will use `/home/swc` as an example throughout the rest of the tutorial.
+Make sure you substitute `/home/swc` with your own system path leads to `/2015-06-09-nih/day1-shell`.
+Whenever you are in doubt, use `pwd` to see where you are at.

-Now enter the following command:
+Now enter the following command (don't forget to modify `/home/swc` to suite your system):  :

     cd /home/swc/2015-06-09-nih/day1-shell

-This jumps to `shell`.
+This jumps to `day1-shell`.
 Now go back to the home directory.
 We saw earlier that the command:

     cd 2015-06-09-nih/day1-shell

-had the same effect - it took us to the `shell` directory.
+had the same effect - it took us to the `day1-shell` directory.
 But, instead of specifying the absolute path (`/home/swc/2015-06-09-nih/day1-shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current